massma/eee-grad-website/source/ta-resources.md

 #### Contributing guidelines for course-specific materials

-For file uploads to the Google Drive folder in course-specific repositories, please add a dated prefix to the filename of the form
+For file uploads to the Google Drive folder in course-specific repositories, please make sure you include some reference to the **year** and **semester** you were TAing, either in the file names or by making a separate folder.
-\"YYYY-Semester-filename.extension.\" Please **do not include any spaces** in the filename.
-For example, if I was uploading a picture of the first midterm solutions for Fall of 2019 I would call the file:

-\"2019-Fall-midterm1-solutions.jpg\"

-Or if I was uploading a pdf of the first Problem Set for a course in Spring of 2020, I would call the file:

-\"2020-Spring-ps1.pdf\"

 Please reach out to Adam (uni: akm2203) if you have any questions.

-If you already have a course repository hosted on another platform like Github or Dropbox, you can continue to host the repository on that platform.
-Just add a Google document to the Google drive folder with a link to the external repository and instructions for how to obtain access/edit permissions.
+Also, if you already have a course repository hosted on another platform like Github or Dropbox, please continue to host the repository on that platform if you prefer.
+Just add a link link to the external repository and instructions for how to obtain access/edit permissions to the "Previous TAs" Google doc for your course.

 #### Ideas of course-specific materials to Document